 The seminary has the right to deny a request for an accommodation that would fundamentally alter the nature of an activity, course or program or pose an undue financial or administrative burden on the seminary.
-Receiving services or accommodations at another college, university, or testing agency does not necessarily mean that United will conclude that the student is disabled for purposes of the ADA and/or agree to provide the student with the same services or accommodations received at the other institution or testing agency.
+Receiving services or accommodations at another institution does not necessarily mean that United will conclude that the student is disabled for purposes of the ADA and/or agree to provide the student with the same services or accommodations received at the other institution.